Brett-Tanner/Journal/2023/Sep_23.md

 - Views

-  - Charts
+  - User
-    - [] Add tabs for the type of stat
-      - implemented as dynamic views, stat param decides which to render/which variables to make available
-  - [] Split the User#show pages out into different pages for different roles
+    - [] Split show pages into dynamic routes based on role
   - [] Look at moving to view components rather than partials for (apparently) better performance and easier testing

 - Future Plans